“A person’s a person, no matter how small.””

 School-related problems, learning and special needs

-Some important issues students often encounter are learning problems and special needs, peer relationships, social anxiety, and bullying.
+Students often encounter such issues as learning problems and special needs, peer relationships, social anxiety, and bullying.

 The federal government has developed a large number of resources to help children with learning problems or other special needs.
 Schools have resources to evaluate the problem and can offer services targeted to your student’s individual issues.
 As the therapist, I may suggest a referral for further testing; this can give us a more specific understanding of cognitive abilities, learning style and/ or disability, and psychological functioning.
 The testing psychologist writes a thorough report with recommendations for the parents and the school.
 The school can then develop an individualized education plan (IEP) for your child.

 Therapy can help if your child is anxious about peer relationships, school performance, or other concerns.
-Schools usually have school counselors who can meet with her or him to help, as well as small groups to teach social skills.
+Schools usually have school counselors who can meet your child to help, as well as small groups to teach social skills.

 Unfortunately bullying is still a major problem in schools and our society at large, and it can do long-term damage to its victims.
 Many children are afraid or ashamed to admit this is happening, so it is important to encourage your child to confide in you.
 It is heartbreaking and infuriating to learn that your child is being bullied.
 Parents as well as outside professionals (for example the therapist, law enforcement, child advocates, and attorneys) can intervene and insist that the bullying stop.
 All 50 states have anti-bullying laws, but sometimes schools can be unresponsive, so you may have to insist that they take your child’s situation seriously.
 If things do not improve, sometimes it is best to consider changing your child’s school.